epccs/Gravimetric/Hardware/README.md

             # connect ADC4..ADC7 to test points
             # connect PB3 and PB1 to test points
             # change pin numbers so PA0 (with ADC0) is pin 0 for both digital and analog functions

-        ^0  Done: Design, Layout, BOM, Review*, Order Boards, Assembly, Testing, Evaluation.
-            WIP:
-            Todo:
-            *during review the Design may change without changing the revision.
-            ref: the ALT power input was modifed and checked on the one of this version that was built.
 ```

 Debugging and fixing problems i.e. [Schooling](./Schooling/)